Best restaurants in New Orleans

 Why go: If you had been to the original Gabrielle, a visit will be like seeing a beloved old friend after a decade of separation; if you hadn’t, it’ll be like meeting a new one.

-What is it: Willa Jean takes Southern cooking and baking traditions and gussies them up, bestowing them with modern twists.
+What is it: Willa Jean takes Southern cooking and baking traditions and gussies them up, bestowing them with modern twists to delight any palate.

 What is it: Soul food and Creole staples are the name of the game at this Tremé restaurant, helmed by nonagenarian chef Leah Chase, the inspiration behind Disney’s Princess Tiana (really!), star of Beyoncé videos (really, really!) and a local leader of the civil rights movement.
 The walls are lined with art by African American artists and chef Chase holds court in the dining room more often than not, visiting with friends old and new as they dig into heaping plates of rice and beans and shrimp clemenceau.